Humphreys Replaces MPLS, SD-WAN Appliances, and Mobile VPN with Cato Cloud

 MPLS Problems Complicate Networking

 For years, MPLS services were the defacto standard for connecting company locations.
 And so, like many enterprises, Humphreys duly built its U.S. network on MPLS.
-The MPLS service gave Humphreys the predictable transport necessary for running business-class voice service, but it also brought plenty headaches.
+The MPLS service gave Humphreys the predictable transport necessary for running business-class voice service, but it also brought plenty of headaches.

 “The problem with MPLS is that it’s expensive, slow, and takes forever to get anything done,” says Paul Burns, IT Director at Humphreys.